yfofdiya/SpringBoot-SNS/README.md

 # SpringBoot-SNS
-Practice project with Spring boot and AWS SNS service to send message to mobile number.
+Practice project with Spring boot and AWS SNS service to send messages to mobile numbers.

+Create an Access Key and Secret Key.

+Create SNS Topic.

+Run application.